 Clinical interns choose their faculty supervision based on the faculty’s medical specialty.
 Emperor’s College boasts a wide array of highly trained specialists, many of whom are dual-trained in eastern and western medicine, in areas such as auricular acupuncture, blood disorders, cardiology, dermatology, gerontology, internal medicine, mental health, orthopedics, pediatrics and woman’s health, to name just a few.
 Because of the high patient volume at Emperor’s College Acupuncture Clinic, all clinical interns treat their own patients affording real-life experience of what it is like to be an acupuncturist.

 At externship sites such as Roy and Patricia Disney Cancer Center and Venice Family Clinic’s Simms/Mann Health and Wellness Center where integrative medicine is the focus, clinical interns work alongside MDs, nurses and chiropractic interns in patient treatment and round-table presentations.
+At Being Alive Wellness Center, interns treat some of the most complex cases they will encounter in their careers while helping patients living with HIV/AIDS maintain healthy and flourishing lives.

 Students also begin preparing for their acupuncture board exams and entering the professional world with review seminars, practice management and marketing classes.